CyclotronResearchCentre/bidsme/doc/creating_map.md

-This is how I usually do the mapping, step-by-step.
-Sometimes I do some shortcuts, but I suggests to avoid them until you feel comfortable.
+# Bidsmap creation

+The bidsmap creation is the most annoying and complex part of bidsification with `bidsme`.
+In this instruction we tried to provide the step-by-step instructions how to create the map.

-# Intro and definitions
+## Intro and definitions

 There main guidelines:

   - Have a list of series per session in their expected order, useful to retrieve names and make notes
   - Prepare bidsified names beforehand, this will streamline process and avoid errors in `IntendedFor` meta-fields
   - Work on a good subject i.e. complete without deviation from protocol, without duplicated acquisition etc.
-  - Work at 1 warning/error/recording at time, to remember modifications in previous step
+  - `bidme map` will stop at each error and warning, so make sure to fix errors and warnings that `bidsme` report
   - Rerun map command at each occasion

 Some vocabulary (just to avoid confusion):